 Injection molding this geometry is incredibly hard.
 Its dimensions are 0.175" x 14" x 16".
 We decided to take this project on.
-The part is molded in a single cavity mold using single injection gate.
-Here is a story about how this product became a commercial reality told by the inventor of Terfy.
+The part is molded in a single cavity mold using a single injection gate.
+Here is the story about how this product became a commercial reality told by the inventor of Terfy.

 I discovered Omachron as I was working on a new product with universities and innovation hubs who helped me with a prototype and CAD drawings.
 The process was slow, limited by the capabilities of available equipment, and incomplete as it lacked real world end-to-end product development expertise.

 The first manufactured prototype used a water-jet cutting process: this was done with the understanding that the process is not cost effective for the particular product, but would provide us a tangible model for early testing and feedback.
 The belief was that a die-cutting process could meet our manufacturing and investment requirements.
 When we tested die-cutting however, it proved not viable which caused us to scramble for alternatives and plastic injection molding emerged as the only viable option.

 Usually, when you come across something that looks too good to be true, it is.
 But not when it comes to Omachron.

 The issues we quickly ran into were associated with the expectation for manufacturing at scale - there was no design flexibility for an early stage product where design could still undergo changes, upfront mold costs were extremely high and the mold-making process was slow, small production runs were prohibitively expensive.
 The research around all of this took a long time and it was becoming very daunting for a small company with an unproven product for an unproven market to push forward.